 Are the French in the process of equipping themselves massively with air conditioners?
 The question is not settled.
 The manufacturers affirm this by highlighting the increase in sales of 30% between 2002 and 2003 and by counting on the continuation of this trend in 2004.
 The Ademe (Association for the environment and energy management) moderates this figure by stressing that this increase is explained by the low level of equipment starting from the residential stock.
 “In addition, we do not know exactly what is the share of independent professionals in these sales, adds Michel Carré engineer of Ademe, Nothing says that there is really a craze on the part of individuals for these products.
 According to a Sofres survey carried out after the heatwave of the summer of 2003, 80% of the people questioned said they did not want to equip themselves with an air conditioning system.

-France could therefore remain an exception in industrialized countries with much higher equipment rates.
-The hexagon represents only 2% of the global air conditioning market, against 29% for the United States.
-And this relative under-equipment is rather good news for the environment because air conditioners are very polluting systems, especially if they are not treated properly.
-“It's not so much the energy consumed by these devices that remains relatively low, notes Michel Carré, that the presence of refrigerants inside that are greenhouse gases 1 500 times more harmful than the CO2. "
+France could therefore remain an exception among industrialized countries which experience much higher equipment rates.
+France thus represents only 2% of the world air conditioning market, against 29% for the United States.
+And this relative under-equipment is rather good news for the environment because air conditioners are still very polluting systems, especially if they are not treated properly.
+“It is not so much the energy consumed by these devices which remains relatively low, notes Michel Carré, as the presence of refrigerants inside which are greenhouse gases 1 times more harmful than CO500. "

-The ADEME guide:
+The Ademe guide: